StatCan/egp-crn/docs/source/road_network_collapse/routable_crn.rst

 The CRN has been segmented at each and every arc intersection to support meshblock creation.
 However, this effectively makes the network unroutable with respect to real-world connectivity between roads.
-Therefore, the CRN must contain a dissolve indicator attribute on which a subset of roads which have been segmented, but are contiguous in reality, can be merged into single features.
+Therefore, the CRN must contain a dissolve indicator / overpass attribute on which a subset of roads which have been segmented, but are contiguous in reality, can be merged into single features.
 An interim point dataset representing all crossings of a specified order should also be maintained to simplify the update process after deltas integration phases.

 .. admonition:: Crossings Order

     Order represents the number of features connected to a crossing point.
-In this context, 4 is the minimum order used to identify points to be exported to the crossings dataset because this is seen as the minimum order involving real-world, multi-level road crossings.
+In this context, 4 is the minimum order used to identify points to be exported to the crossings dataset because this is seen as the minimum order involving real-world, multi-level road crossings (overpasses).
 Technically, it is possible to used 3 (dead end terminating directly beneath another road), but this would exponentially increase the number of points requiring review for only a handful of valid instances.

 Resources
 ---------